TrueBlocks/trueblocks-core/src/other/addrs_ipfs/README.md

     cd ../src/other/addr_ipfs
     make

-This will build `./bin/addr_query` (although it may fail, see below).
+This will build `./bin/addr_query` (although it may fail on Linux, see below).

 #### Building on Linux:

 If you're on Linux, the build will fail.
-Make these changes to the `makefile`.
+Make these changes to the `makefile` at lines 6 through 10.

-     6 #-------------------------------------------------
+     #-------------------------------------------------
-     7 # for mac builds
+     # for mac builds
-     8 #libs=$(libraries)/*.a /usr/lib/libcurl.dylib       <---- comment this line
+     #libs=$(libraries)/*.a /usr/lib/libcurl.dylib       <---- comment this line
-     9 # for ubuntu builds
+     # for ubuntu builds
-    10 libs=$(libraries)/*.a -lcurl                        <---- uncomment this line
+     libs=$(libraries)/*.a -lcurl                        <---- uncomment this line
-    11

 #### Downloading the indicies:

 Start your IPFS daemon (not sure if this is needed).
-Next download the transaction-per-account indicies using IPS and this command:
+Next download the transaction-per-account indicies using IPFS and this command:

     ./getem

 This command assumes you have IPFS installed and will take about 20 minutes.
-It downloads more than 50 GB of data onto your hard drive.
+It downloads more than 50 GB of data onto your hard drive into the folder `./data` in the current folder.
 Once that's done, run this command:

     ./bin/addr_query <address> <start_block>

 where:

-    your_address:        is the address of the account you want to scrape, and
+    address:        is the address of the account you want to scrape, and
-    start_block_num:     is the block from which to start the search (you may enter '0')
+    start_block:    is the block from which to start the search (you may enter '0')

 After a few seconds, you should see a series of transactions in which the given address was invovled.